 BUS 441 Marketing Management (A).
 Prerequisite: BUS 335 and senior status.
 Provides an introduction to marketing problems as they relate to proprietary and public organizations, and decisions needed in product and service pricing, distribution and promotional strategy.
 Uses case analyses.
 3 Cr.

 BUS 445 International Financial Management (A).
-Prerequisite: BUS 345 or instructor's permission.
+Prerequisite: Senior status, BUS 325 and BUS 345.
 Covers the theories and practical aspects of international financial management, Includes topics such as international payment mechanisms, exchange market operations, arbitrage and hedging, spot and forward exchange, long-term international capital movements, international financial institutions, accounting and taxation; and current topics in international financial management.
 3 Cr.

 BUS 453 International Business Seminar (A).
 Prerequisites: ECN 201 and ECN 202.
-Addresses contemporary and emerging issues in international business, with a particular emphasis on strategic management of Multinational National Corporations.
+Addresses contemporary and emerging issues in international business, with a particular emphasis on international strategic management and operations.
 The course integrates and builds on knowledge and skills acquired in the course prerequisites.
 It is the capstone course for the International Business major.
 3 Cr.
 Fall.

 BUS 461 Production and Operations Management (A).
 Focuses on issues and techniques associated with managing the day-to-day operations of a firm within a supply chain.
 Topics include productivity, forecasting, product and service design, capacity planning, process selection, facility layout, location planning, quality control, inventory management, aggregate planning, MRP/ERP systems, and project management.
 Decision making tools such as linear programming and decision theory are also introduced.
 3 Cr.